 Truth Seekers - Wednesday Night Bible Study Group

 Meets year-round; attend when you can!
 (Not meeting November 23)

 Room 166 in the adult wing

 Have you ever wondered, “Who am I?”
 Or have you ever thought, “What is my purpose in life?”
 Here's the great news: The mystery is over.
 The S.H.A.P.E. class is filled with tools that will help you discover answers to those questions.
 What are your spiritual gifts?
 Your heart/passions?
 Your personality?
 Your experiences?
 Your abilities?
-Advance registration is needed for this class.
-To sign up for this class contact Lori at email@example.com or 796-3361.
+Discover how God “shaped” you and find your place in the world.
+For more information, contact Marylin Bright at email@example.com.
+Advance registration is needed for this class, contact Lori at firstname.lastname@example.org or 796-3361 to sign up.